 X.4.2.2 Use Case: Pregnancy Plan

 This use case provides narrative description of clinical scenarios that can lead to the definition of a standard procedure for the treatment of pregnant women.
-The definition covers period from the time of diagnosis through the postpartum period.
+The definition covers the period from the time of diagnosis through postpartum.

 The following section describes a normal pregnancy use case.